McNeese State University: Basketball

 The Cowboys basketball and volleyball teams both moved into the venue now known as The Legacy Center in 2018.
 This gave the basketball teams their first on-campus facility since leaving the Ralph O. Ward arena.
-In 1956 the Cowboys won the NAIA Division I Men's Tournament.
+In 1956, the Cowboys won the NAIA Division I Men's Tournament.
 It was the only appearance the Cowboys made in the NAIA tournament.
 McNeese State defeated Texas Southern 60 to 55.
-The men's basketball team has made two appearances in the NCAA men's basketball tournament, most recently in 2002, and the team has qualified for the NIT three times, the most recent invitation being in 2011.
+The men's basketball team has made four appearances in the NCAA men's basketball tournament, most recently in 2025, and the team has qualified for the National Invitation Tournament three times, the most recent invitation being in 2011.
 The school's most famous basketball alumnus is Joe Dumars, who was a first-round draft pick (18th overall) of the Detroit Pistons in 1985 and went on to have a Hall of Fame career with them.

 The women's basketball team earned its invitation to the "Big Dance" in 2011, by sweeping the Southland Conference Tournament.
-In 2011, both the men's and women's basketball teams claimed the Southland Conference title in their respective divisions, marking the first time in the 25-year history of the Southland Conference that the men's and women's teams from the same university have won regular-season titles in the same year.
+In 2011, both the men's and women's basketball teams claimed Southland Conference titles in their respective divisions, marking the first time in the 25-year history of the Southland Conference that the men's and women's teams from the same university have won regular-season titles in the same year.